Pet Cremation & Burial in Singapore – Everything You Need to Know

-Losing a beloved pet can be an incredibly difficult experience, and familiarising yourself with their final arrangements can be overwhelming, especially in the moment.
-This guide will attempt to ease your experience by walking you through what burials, cremation and other options are available in Singapore.
+Losing a beloved pet can be an incredibly difficult experience, and familiarising yourself with their final arrangements can feel overwhelming, especially in the moment.
+This guide walks you through pet cremation and burial options in Singapore, including costs, rules, and how to choose between cremation or burial based on your pet's size, type, and personal preference.

 There are 3 main decisions to be made:

-2) Do you want to keep the ashes?
-If you do, how do you wish to store them?
+2. Do you want to keep the ashes?
+If yes, how do you wish to store them?

-3) Do you want a keepsake for your pet to remember them by (wish ashes or not)?
+3. Do you want a keepsake to remember your pet by (with or without ashes)?

-Pet cremation services typically accommodate for all three –cremation, keeping of ashes, and creating keepsakes, be it using ashes or not.
+Pet cremation services typically accommodate all three – cremation, keeping of ashes, and creating keepsakes.

-Note that these decisions, and cost, are largely informed by the size and type of pet.
-For example, with birds, hamsters and fishes, regulations around how to treat their body is more relaxed.
-For dogs, cats, andlarger species, regulations require either cremation or burial.
+Note that these decisions, and cost, are largely influenced by the size and type of pet.
+For example, with birds, hamsters, and fishes, regulations are more relaxed.
+For dogs, cats, and larger pets, Singapore regulations require cremation or burial.

 Burial is Limited to Private Properties

-There are no public or commercial pet cemeteries in Singapore, so private properties remain the only burial option.
+There are currently no public or commercial pet cemeteries in Singapore, so private property remains the only burial option.

 Only Smaller Pets Can Be Disposed with Waste